benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 Graph cleaning
 ==============

-Certain sources of street network data offer high quality representations that work well for network analysis algorithms.
-The Ordnance Survey's [OS Open Roads](https://www.ordnancesurvey.co.uk/business-and-government/products/os-open-roads.html) dataset is a great example of such a dataset:
+Good sources of street network data, such as the Ordnance Survey's [OS Open Roads](https://www.ordnancesurvey.co.uk/business-and-government/products/os-open-roads.html), typically have two distinguishing characteristics:
 - The network has been simplified to its essential structure: i.e. unnecessarily complex representations of intersections; on-ramps; split roadways; etc. have been reduced to a simpler representation concurring more readily with the core topological structure of street networks.
-Network representations focusing on completeness (e.g. for route way-finding, see [OS ITN Layer](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/products/itn-layer.html)) introduce an unnecessary level of complexity, serving to hinder rather than help network analysis algorithms: i.e. the extraneous detail can introduce unintuitive or irregular outcomes for shortest-path calculations;
+This is in contrast to network representations focusing on completeness (e.g. for route way-finding, see [OS ITN Layer](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/products/itn-layer.html)): these introduce unnecessary complexity serving to hinder rather than help shortest-path algorithms.
 - The topology of the network is kept distinct from the geometry of the streets.
 Oftentimes, as can be seen with [Open Street Map](https://www.openstreetmap.org), additional nodes are added to streets for the purpose of representing geometric twists and turns along a roadway.
-These extra nodes can lead to distortions in the derivation of network centrality measures, because uneven intensities of node distribution can amplify or diminish the effect of calculations;
-- Bonus: It is open and free to use!
+These additional nodes cause topological distortions that impact network centrality measures.

 When a high-quality source is available, it may be best not to attempt additional cleanup unless there is a particular reason to do so.
-On the other-hand, many indispensable sources of network information, particularly Open Street Map data, can be messy (for the purposes of network analysis).
+On the other-hand, many indispensable sources of network information, particularly Open Street Map data, can be messy for the purposes of network analysis.
 This section describes how such sources can be cleaned and prepared for subsequent analysis.

 Downloading data